 If your phone, or device like an old Kindle, only supports 3G, you’ll have no choice but to upgrade in order to stay connected.
 Phones are getting cheaper all the time and if you don’t want spend a lot, we’ve got you covered with our burner phones (opens in new tab) and budget phones (opens in new tab) guides.

 As well as phones and devices, cars will be affected too – mainly those made between 2010 and 2021, which use 3G for smart services such as navigation systems.
 However, a lot of this will be solved via software upgrades and some will even update wirelessly.

 The big 3G shutdown date

 Here’s where it gets a bit confusing – there is no one 3G cut-off date.
 Different mobile networks will end their 3G services at different times – some have confirmed when this will be and some haven’t, yet.

-All UK networks have agreed to switch of 3G by 2033 but in reality they’ll all do it much sooner.
-Dates are elusive from all mobile network operators other than EE to date, who have said they plan to retire 3G by 2023.
+All UK networks have agreed to switch off 3G completely by 2033 but in reality they are all doing it much, much sooner - with some starting the process now.
+Dates from the UK mobile network operators that have been announced so far are:

 Best iPhones for photographers (opens in new tab)

 Best camera phone (opens in new tab)